Flight

-Flight or flying is the process by which an object moves through a space without contacting any planetary surface, either within an atmosphere (i.e. air flight or aviation) or through the vacuum of outer space (i.e. spaceflight).
+Flight or flying is the motion of an object through an atmosphere or through the vacuum of space, in this case also called spaceflight, without contacting any planetary surface.
 This can be achieved by generating aerodynamic lift associated with gliding or propulsive thrust, aerostatically using buoyancy, or by ballistic movement.

 Many things can fly, from animal aviators such as birds, bats and insects, to natural gliders/parachuters such as patagial animals, anemochorous seeds and ballistospores, to human inventions like aircraft (airplanes, helicopters, airships, balloons, etc.) and rockets which may propel spacecraft and spaceplanes.

-The engineering aspects of flight are the purview of aerospace engineering which is subdivided into aeronautics, the study of vehicles that travel through the atmosphere, and astronautics, the study of vehicles that travel through space, and ballistics, the study of the flight of projectiles.
+The engineering aspects of flight are the purview of aerospace engineering which is subdivided into aeronautics, the study of vehicles that travel through the atmosphere and astronautics, the study of vehicles that travel through space, and ballistics, the study of the flight of projectiles.

 Types of flight

 Buoyant flight

-Humans have managed to construct lighter-than-air vehicles that raise off the ground and fly, due to their buoyancy in air.
+Humans have managed to construct lighter-than-air vehicles that raise off the ground and fly, due to their buoyancy in the air.

 An aerostat is a system that remains aloft primarily through the use of buoyancy to give an aircraft the same overall density as air.
 Aerostats include free balloons, airships, and moored balloons.
 An aerostat's main structural component is its envelope, a lightweight skin that encloses a volume of lifting gas to provide buoyancy, to which other components are attached.

 Aerostats are so named because they use "aerostatic" lift, a buoyant force that does not require lateral movement through the surrounding air mass to effect a lifting force.
 By contrast, aerodynes primarily use aerodynamic lift, which requires the lateral movement of at least some part of the aircraft through the surrounding air mass.

 Aerodynamic flight

 Unpowered flight versus powered flight

-Some things that fly do not generate propulsive thrust through the air, for example, the flying squirrel.
+Some things that fly do not generate propulsive thrust through the air, for example: the flying squirrel.
 This is termed gliding.
 Some other things can exploit rising air to climb such as raptors (when gliding) and man-made sailplane gliders.
 This is termed soaring.
 However most other birds and all powered aircraft need a source of propulsion to climb.
 This is termed powered flight.